Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-xap-components.markdown

 To administer and manage these components, set security configurations for:

-- [Web-UI](./securing-the-web-ui.html) - using a secured Web-UI server.
+- [Web Management Console](./securing-the-web-ui.html) - using a secured Web-UI server.
-- [RESTful API](../admin/xap-manager-rest.html#security) - using a secured RESTful API.
+- [REST Manager API](../admin/xap-manager-rest.html#security) - using a secured RESTful API.